ipvm-wg/homestar/homestar-wasm/README.md

 - [`flags`][wit-flags]:

   `flags` represent a bitset structure with a name for each bit.
 The type represents a set of named booleans.
-In an instance of the type, each flag will be either true or false.
+In an instance of the named type, each flag will be either true or false.

   * **IPLD to WIT Translation**